Madahva/My-learning-area/Notes/Front-end/5) Git & GitHub/Git Main concepts.md

 ### Rebase

 You may want to use rebase -i to squash your work down to a single commit, or rearrange the work in the commits to make the patch easier for the maintainer to review.

+## Git diff

+The git diff command is used when you want to see differences between any two trees.

+- This could be the difference between your working environment and your staging area (git diff by itself)
+- Between your staging area and your last commit (git diff --staged)
+- Or between two commits (git diff master branchB).

 ## GitHub